damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 holder of the key to push to your repository, which can be useful for all sorts of things, such as setting a Git tag on deploys, pushing artifacts to the repository and more.

+By default, deploy keys are read-only and your existing keys are not changed.

 Deploy keys with write access was contributed by [Ali Ibrahim](https://gitlab.com/aliibrahim).
 Thanks Ali!